 What to avoid when it comes to leave policies

-• Making parental leave benefit inaccessible to casual or part-time workers (the majority of whom are women)
+• Making parental leave benefits inaccessible to casual or part-time workers (the majority of whom are women).

-• Don’t leave your policy hidden where it can’t be found!
+• Placing your policy where it can’t be found!

 Going Beyond Parental Leave: Supporting All Carers

 By offering flexible leave, return-to-work support and inclusivity in policies, businesses can make significant strides toward a more equitable and supportive work environment for all – not only parents, but all employees with caring responsibilities.
-The reality is that seven out of 10 carers are women in Australia, so a commitment to gender equity means a broader commitment to supporting caregiving!
-It also means that three out of 1o carers are men (or non-binary), so our policies need to be accessible to people of all genders.
+The reality is that seven out of ten carers are women in Australia, so a commitment to gender equity means a broader commitment to supporting caregiving.
+It also means that three out of ten carers are men (or non-binary), so our policies need to be accessible to people of all genders.

 Let’s not forget that parents aren’t the only ones in society who give love, care and support to children and other family members.
 Grandparents may provide a helping hand with childcare, siblings often offer emotional support and care for younger family members and extended family members or friends step in to assist with school pickups and other daily activities.
 Families today are wonderfully diverse and caregiving extends far beyond parenting alone.